FrazTheWizard/TheCProgrammingLanguage/exercises/exercise8-2.md

 the bitfield structure into `_iobuf`, which I didn't think of.
 I also liked their method of testing the program by reading a large file, so I copied that for my test.

+### Other Solutions - C Answer Book
+Interesting to see that they explicitly set fields off, whereas I was relying on fields being defaulted to 0, which is error prone.
+Also they added another field of `is_buf` to complement `is_unbuf`, I suppose to be more explicit.

 ### Futher Research
 I was satisfied with my solution at that point, but I wanted to actually check if my code was doing what I thought it was.